Digital Marketing Trends for Japan 2018

 The term marketing automation is used both to describe automating tasks via software as well as to refer to the marketing automation software itself.
 Marketing automation can be used by businesses to automate repetitive processes and tasks in an effort to improve efficiency and generate higher ROI for marketing spend across channels.

 A big part of marketing automation is gathering customer data.
-Using marketing automation tools and software, brands can make campaigns that are sent only to those who complete certain actions.
+Using marketing automation tools and software, brands can create digital marketing campaigns that are sent only to those who complete certain actions.

 One of the most widely used applications of marketing automation is email marketing.
 Marketing automation is much more than email marketing though.
 Examples of some of the other areas in which marketing automation are applied include: social media management, lead nurturing, and marketing analytics.